 Probably not.
 There are innumerable good search firms, both in the U.S. and in foreign countries, but they tend to search only what you tell them to search.
 When you go through a patent attorney (or agent), the attorney is looking for more than just patentability.
-He is also looking for modifications to the invention to circumvent the prior art, and his search will often lead into useful avenues of investigation that would never be uncovered by a patent search firm.
+He/she is also looking for modifications to the invention to circumvent the prior art, and his search will often lead into useful avenues of investigation that would never be uncovered by a patent search firm.
 Many patent law firms use outside search firms to conduct their searches, but that is often because they do not want to be responsible if something is missed.

 You can, and should, do an initial search yourself.
 If you can find something very similar for free, you probably shouldn’t spend money having a professional conduct a better search.
 However, if your search indicates patentability, you should still have a professional conduct a more thorough search.
 Among other things, the professional searcher will search available foreign patents and applications which may be difficult for you to locate.
+So yes, you can save money by conducting your own search.
+But likely those savings will be eaten up by higher costs during prosecution.

 The term “prior art” is used in the patent field to mean any information that is relevant to determining patentability and scope of a claimed invention.
 Prior art includes patents, journal articles, newspapers and other publications, as well as prior use, sale, and even offers for sale of embodiments of the invention.